 The War Ended, of course

 After the war, Punta Gorda took over.
 The Air Force didn’t need the airport anymore.
-Taking over the airport was an excellent idea.
-Although the airport was hibernating for quite a while due to inadequate management.
+Although, the airport had hibernated and suffered for a while due to inadequate management, taking over the airport was an excellent idea.
 Today the airport is extremely successful and an important backbone of the economy of the area.
-Passengers can fly to Ashville, Knoxville, Lexington, Allentown, Grand Rapids, Niagara Falls, Portsmouth, Cincinnati, Toledo, Kansas City Pittsburg, Philadelphia, Chicago and
+Passengers can fly to Ashville, Knoxville, Lexington, Allentown, Grand Rapids, Niagara Falls, Portsmouth, Cincinnati, Toledo, Kansas City, Pittsburgh, Philadelphia, Chicago and

 Cleveland ..to name just a few destinations.
 Go to the Punta Gorda’s Airport website to find out about all the destinations offered.